Liverpool, UK

 Pubs & Bars

 Liverpool's pub music scene is one of the UK's strongest.
 From Mathew Street's tourist-packed Beatles tribute bars to the independent venues on Seel Street and the Baltic Triangle, there's live music everywhere.
-Most pubs pay £90–£300 for a 2-set evening.
+Most pubs pay £90–£300 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+See live gigs in Liverpool for the current calendar.
 Scousers are proud of their musical heritage and fiercely supportive of local talent.
 Audiences are loud, engaged, and will make or break a gig with their energy — in the best possible way.

 Weddings & Private Events

-Wedding bands in Liverpool typically charge £600–£1,400 depending on band size and travel.
+Wedding bands in Liverpool typically charge £600–£1,400, with function bands hitting the same range for corporate dinners, product launches and Christmas parties.
 The city's grand buildings — St George's Hall, the Liver Building, and waterfront hotels — are stunning wedding venues.
-Merseyside, Cheshire, and North Wales are all within easy reach for destination weddings.
+Knowsley Hall, Thornton Manor and Inglewood Manor all run busy summer seasons across Merseyside, Cheshire, and North Wales.
 Liverpool wedding bands often offer Beatles packages alongside standard party sets — a unique local option that goes down brilliantly with guests.

 Restaurants & Hotels